-Son Edgar G. Bryner Jr. (1947- ? ) was born on July 28, 1947.
+Son Edgar Gibson Bryner Jr. (1947- ? ) was born on July 28, 1947.
+In June 1975, Edgar made news in the Connellsville Daily Courier when he was injured in a fight with his brother Walter and was treated for head injuries at Uniontown Hospital.
 On May 22, 1976, at the age of 29, he married Nola R. Lowery (1955- ? ), daughter of Russell Lowery of Morrell, Fayette County.
 The wedding occurred on May 22, 1976.
 At the time of marriage, he was employed by Joe Valigore Coal and Trucking Company, and she worked at Anchor Hocking Glass Corporation in South Connellsville.

 Daughter Shirley May Bryner (1948- ? ) was born in about 1948.
 She was wedded to Franklin T. McNair (1943-2008).
 They resided in Dunbar, Fayette County, and their children were Charles "Chuck" Bryner and Stephen McNair.
 Franklin passed away on Oct.
 13, 2008.

 Son Walter Henry Bryner Sr. (1953-2000) was born on Jan.
 22, 1953 in Uniontown.
-Circa 1971, he was united in wedlock with Lavon T. O'Connor (1955- ? ).
+Circa 1971, he was united in wedlock with Lavon T. O'Connor (1955- ? ), daughter of James B. O'Connor Sr. and Eleanor Miller Dickens.
 Their children were Shawandalynn Chubb and Walter Henry Bryner Jr. The couple eventually divorced.
-Walter married again to Bonnie Savage (1947- ? ).
-They lived in or around Harrisburg, PA.
-He died in Cumberland County, PA on Nov.
+Walter married again to Bonnie Savage (Feb.
+21, 1947- ? ).
+They lived in or around Harrisburg, Dauphin County, PA.
+Walter appears to have wedded a third time to Christine D'Happart ( ? - ? ), daughter of William and Katherine D'Happart of Carlisle.
+Circa 1984, Walter and Christine dwelled at 6615 Carlisle Pike in Mechanicsburg.
+Sadness blanketed the family when infant son Joshua died at birth in Polyclinic Hospital on March 3, 1984, with burial in St. Patrick's Cemetery in Carlisle.
+Walter Sr. succumbed to death in Cumberland County, PA on Nov.
 21, 2000.
 His remains were brought back to Fayette County to rest in the Mount Nebo Cemetery in Indian Head.
 Inscribed on his headstone are these words: "We Shall Meet Again Who Have Loved Each Other."

 Daughter Bonnie Lou Bryner (1959- ? ) was born on Jan.
 30, 1959 in Uniontown Hospital.
 She was wedded to Mark A. Buzzelli ( ? - ? ).